This article was originally published by Law Times

 In addition to being designed particularly for the French markets of Canada, the company is trying to lure customers with enterprise-centred options such as customization, review by human translators, and cybersecurity.

-Kalaci says the technology, which is not affiliated with Amazon’s Alexa, is hosted on Canadian servers and the text is destroyed once it is translated.
-There is also an option for firms to use their data to train a customised tool.
-Either way, he says, is an improvement over free services offered on the web.
+Kalaci says the technology, which is not affiliated with Amazon’s Alexa, is hosted on Canadian servers, and the text is destroyed once it is translated.
+There is also an option for firms to use their data to train a customized tool.
+Either way, he says, it is a significant improvement over free services offered on the web.

 “Most web-based tools you use, have a disclosure wherein they say, ‘Any content you put in here, we keep.’
 And that's how they keep improving their tools,” says Kalaci.

-“It starts creating rules about key terms and phrases that you have.
-And it does that in a confidential manner where your one organization is not intermixed with the other organization.
-So, it’s really designed to be an enterprise solution,” says Kalaci.
+“It starts creating rules about key terms and phrases that you have, and it does that in a confidential manner where one organization is not intermixed with the other organization.
+So, it's really designed to be an enterprise solution,” says Kalaci.